chrsonline/uber-movies-hw/docs/installation.md

 While you can use the build in PHP web server for hosting things, it's much better to set up apache or nginx to serve the application.
 There are many tutorial for configuring web servers out there, so we won't get in to this here, but in general the needed components for a given web server will be `mod_php` and `mod_rewrite` for the application to work.

+You'll also need to give your web server's user read and write access to the `storage/` directory, or just set it to be world writeable:
+`chmod -R 777 storage`

-Just set the directory for servicing requests to the location of `public/` in this repository and you should be all set.
+Once this is done, just set the directory for servicing requests to the location of `public/` in this repository and you should be all set.

+### Verify installation

+Navigate to the base URL and you should be able to see the server!
+To view server logs for debugging look in `storage/logs/laravel.log`.